 If a source meets the eligibility criteria described above and wants to be classified under Low Emitter status, the source must meet the following requirements:

 · The source must submit a demonstration of PTE and actual emissions for NDEE review of eligibility under the Low Emitter Rule.
-Submission of any other necessary information may also be required by the NDEE.
 The NDEE recommends that this demonstration be submitted on the Low Emitter/No Operating Permit Required Application.
 The NDEE will verify Low Emitter Program eligibility through the information presented in the Low Emitter/No Operating Permit Required Worksheet, previously submitted permit applications, emission inventories, or other records of emissions from the source.
+NDEE may request additional information to be submitted to help determine Low Emitter eligibility.
 Please note that a source must have at least five (5) years of actual emissions data in order to be considered for low emitter status.

 · The source must maintain records, including necessary calculations and supporting material, demonstrating that actual emissions remain below the Class II thresholds.
 All records must be updated at least monthly.
 If records are not available or cannot be supplied to the NDEE within a reasonable amount of time after request, the source does not qualify for Low Emitter status and an operating permit is required.